Current Travel Restrictions & Requirements

 What are the current travel restrictions in Hawaii?

-Currently, there are Hawaii Travel Restrictions in effect for all the major Hawaiian Islands, including the islands of Oahu, Maui, Hawaii (the Big Island), Molokai, and Lanai.
-Kauai has its own restrictions and rules, which we've covered in detail below (these rules may be changing April 5th).
-Maui is now additionally adding a mandatory contact tracing requirement for all travelers; see below for additional details.
-There are also new International travel restrictions now in effect.
+Currently, there are Hawaii Travel Restrictions in effect for all the major Hawaiian Islands, including the islands of Oahu, Kauai, Maui, Hawaii (the Big Island), Molokai, and Lanai.
+Kauai officially rejoined the 'Safe Travels' program on April 5, 2021.
+Maui has now added a mandatory contact tracing requirement for all travelers and will additionally require a second post-arrival test for trans-Pacific visitors; see below for additional details.
+There are also updated International travel restrictions now in effect.

-- Hawaii's pre-travel testing procedures for domestic U.S trans-Pacific, inter-island, and international travel can be found on our Hawaii COVID Testing Requirements →
+- Hawaii's pre-travel testing procedures (including Pre-Clear) for domestic U.S trans-Pacific, inter-island, and international travel can be found on our Hawaii COVID Testing Requirements →

 - A complete list of the trusted travel partners, currently approved by the state of Hawaii, for pre-travel testing can be found here: Hawaii Trusted Travel Partners & Test Costs →

-- Additional information on Hawaii's policy for vaccinated travelers can be found in our article: Hawaii Travel & COVID Vaccinations →
+- Additional details on Hawaii's policy for vaccinated travelers can be found in our updated article: Hawaii COVID-19 Vaccination Policies →

 - Now that Hawaii has reopened to travelers with restrictions, we've created an article to cover everything you need to know about What is Open, Closed, or Reopening Soon →